Mikah89/PyBackData/README.md

 **Contributions**

 More online services or improvements to the existing ones are always welcome!
+"Backup" should always be the public API of any eventual new service.